icerockdev/moko-errors/README.md

 ## Features
 - **ExceptionHandler** implements safe code execution and automatic exception display using **ErrorPresenter**.
-- **ExceptionMappersRegistry** singleton object, registry that stores a set of exception converters to error classes required for **ErrorPresenter** objects.
+- **ExceptionMappersStorage** singleton object, storage that stores a set of exception converters to error classes required for **ErrorPresenter** objects.
 - **ErrorPresenter** classes implements a strategy for displaying exceptions in a user-friendly form on the platforms.
 Converts the exception class to an error object to display.
 There are several